 Do We Need Pilgrim’s Electric Power?
 32

-BOSTON, MA — Cape Cod Bay Watch will celebrate the opening of its new office in historic downtown Plymouth by inviting the public to an open house Friday, September 7, from 5:00–7:00 p.m.
+Cape Cod Bay Watch, a campaign of affiliated non-profits and individuals who are working to protect the health and welfare of the bay and its ecosystem, will celebrate the opening of its new office in historic downtown Plymouth by inviting the public to an open house Friday, September 7, from 5–7pm.
 The office is located at 58C Main Street, Plymouth MA.

 The recently launched campaign will provide education and information to local residents and tourists about the fragile ecosystem of Cape Cod Bay and how it is being threatened.
 Cape Cod Bay Watch (CapeCodBayWatch.org) is particularly concerned about the impact of the cooling system of Pilgrim Nuclear Power Station, located on Plymouth Bay, and its cycling of 510 million gallons of water a day from the bay.